What are Reasons for Leaving?

 It is common for employees to move between jobs and careers during their working life as they try to find jobs where they can develop and grow their skills.
 The job change may be from one industry to another or in line with the courses they pursued in college.

 An employee may also mention career change as the reason for leaving when they are leaving employment to go back to school for advanced training in a different field.
-An employer will likely view the career change move in a positive way, and it will give the employee an opportunity to develop his/her skills.
+An employer will likely view the career change move in a positive way, and it will give the employee an opportunity to develop their skills.

 2. Looking for career growth

 Some careers offer more opportunities for growth than others, depending on the company’s organizational structure.
-This means that an employee may stay in the same position for a long time, and the work process may start getting boring.
+It means that an employee may stay in the same position for a long time, and the work process may start getting boring.
 If it is difficult to change departments or move up the levels, an employee may experience a growing desire to move to a new company that offers greater opportunities for advancement and changing job responsibilities.

 3. Organizational restructuring